 Please note that these are the first announced solo concerts for Micky in 2018.
-He is also performing with Michael Nesmith this June in The Monkees Present: The Mike Nesmith & Micky Dolenz Show, while making a number of additional personal appearances (scroll down through the link).
+He is also performing with Michael Nesmith this June in The Monkees Present: The Mike Nesmith & Micky Dolenz Show, while making a number of additional personal appearances.

 Keep checking back for updates!

 March 10: Sharon L. Morse Performing Arts Center / The Villages, Florida (5pm show)